dessertlab/PatchitPy/README.md

 ## Citation

-If you use DeVAIC in academic context, please cite it as follows:
+If you use PatchitPy in academic context, please cite it as follows:

 ```bibtex
 @INPROCEEDINGS{11071611,